-Following on from N. Katherine Hayles’s seminal work in How We Became Posthuman, this monograph will argue that “the media made us both human and posthuman”.
+Following on from N. Katherine Hayles’s seminal work in How We Became Posthuman, this project argues that the media made us both human and posthuman.
 It engages with the idea of “originary technicity” which is gaining ground in media and cultural studies thanks to Bernard Stiegler’s work, among others.
 The underlying idea is a critique of the “inevitability” of the currently dominant techno-utopian strand in media and cultural theory.
 Instead, the volume will be arguing for “critical (digital) media studies and “critical posthumanism” as a way of doing justice both to the specificity and historical contextuality of current changes, and the continuity of “critical tradition”.

 Parts already presented or published are: